mpa-github/AccountService/README.md

 Security functionality
 - GET /api/security/events (displays information about security events)

-Add the user authentication and authorization functionality to the service.
+Added the user authentication and authorization functionality to the service.
-Implement some requirements of security standards for the authentication procedure.
+Implemented some requirements of security standards for the authentication procedure.